FangRuoqing/tp/docs/UserGuide.md

 ## FAQ

+**Q**: Can I run Connectify on any operating system?<br>
+**A**: Yes, as long as you have Java 11 or above installed, Connectify should run on any operating system that supports Java.

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Connectify home folder.

+**Q**: How do I handle data storage and saving?<br>
+**A**: Connectify automatically saves contact data to a JSON file located in the same directory as the jar file.
+There's no need to save manually as changes are saved automatically.

 --------------------------------------------------------------------------------------------------------------------